Put This Versatile Appliance to Work in Your Kitchen.

 I purchased a rice cooker several years ago.
 I can count on it to make perfect rice – every time.
 The rest of the time it sits on a shelf in the garage looking – well…forlorn.
 There must be something else to do with it, because why waste the money for the convenience of cooking rice once a week.
+But how to use a rice cooker?

 There are several benefits to using a rice cooker daily.